← Go back

 We Are Your Family's lack of versions

 We Are Your Family is a Naked-era song that was released as the B-side of the 12" Maybe This Day single and on the US self titled EP as the final track.
-On certain sites and compilations, this song is labeled as "extended" or "club mix" as it is six minutes long, but the audio file itself remains the same, at nearly 6 minutes long.
+On certain sites and compilations, this song is labeled as "extended" or "club mix" as it is six minutes long, but the audio file itself remains the same, all sharing the same length.
 It's currently unknown if any other versions were officially released, or if they even exist anymore.
 When the EP became available on streaming, it was merely titled as "We Are Your Family", no other mix.

 Stevie and Simon as vocalists